Stephen Robinson (footballer): Motherwell

 Robinson returned to Motherwell in February 2017, this time to assist Mark McGhee as first team coach.
 Less than two weeks later, Robinson took over as interim manager following McGhee's departure from the club.
 He was subsequently appointed as manager on a permanent basis in March 2017.
 On 13 October 2017, Manager Robinson extended his contract with Motherwell until May 2020.

 On 22 October 2017, Robinson guided Motherwell to the Scottish League Cup final after defeating Pedro Caixinha's Rangers 2–0 at Hampden.
 The game saw both managers sent to the stands for their behaviour on the touchline.
 They were defeated in the final 2–0 by Celtic.
 In April 2018, Motherwell won in the 2017–18 Scottish Cup semi-finals, overcoming Aberdeen 3–0, to set up another final with Celtic the following month; this was the first time the club had appeared in both domestic finals since the 1950–51 season.

 On 27 September 2019, Robinson said clubs had a duty of care in relation to players' mental well-being if they were injured.

 On 31 December 2020, Robinson resigned as Motherwell manager, after over three years in charge of the Lanarkshire side.

 Morecambe

 On 7 June 2021, Robinson was named as manager of newly promoted League One side Morecambe on a three-year deal.

 St Mirren

 Robinson returned to Scottish football in February 2022, becoming manager of St Mirren.

+Personal life

+His son Harry is also a footballer.

+Robinson was accused of assaulting and behaving in a threatening or abusive manner towards his partner, Robyn Lauchlan, on Waverley Bridge in Edinburgh on 13 December 2019.
+He was found not guilty after a trial at Edinburgh Sheriff Court in February 2020.